GovTechSG/techpass-user-docs/docs/whats-new/production-release-notes.md

 Tenants can configure a new event webhook, `application-deleted` to get notifications when an application gets deleted from their system.

-For more information, refer to [Configuring Webhooks](https://docs.developer.tech.gov.sg/docs/techpass-tenant-guide/#/webhooks?id=configuring-your-webhooks).
+For more details, see the [Configuring Webhooks](https://docs.developer.tech.gov.sg/docs/techpass-tenant-guide/#/webhooks?id=configuring-your-webhooks) section.

 </details>